Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 (Stalnaker – 413995)

-(1) Toilet comes with power-assisted flushing system.
+(1) Toilet comes with a power-assisted flushing system.
 The flushing is expected to be louder than usual.

 The choices presented are still limited but definitely a step forward in the right direction.
 It’s only the beginning.
 Once the market demand for a taller-than-17-inches bowl continues to trend upwards, you can expect more brands to follow.

 Though it cannot be compared to the standard and chair-height (comfort height) toilets at this moment, given time, it may just become a norm.
-Considering the boomers are into their 60s and 70s, the knees are screaming for a higher bowl.
+And considering the boomers are into their 60s and 70s now, their yearnings for gracious accessibility must not be ignored.

-Nevertheless, it’s a welcoming development for the elderly and those with a mobility issue.
+Nevertheless, it’s a welcoming development for the elderly and those with mobility issues, besides tall people.
 And hopefully, more holistic progress of the tall toilets market can come sooner.
 Then, a two-piece, elongated, and exposed trapway design may not be adequate to meet the growing expectation for a friendlier and eye-pleasing tall toilet.